holographicSol/SatIO/README.md

                                               Extended Analogue/Digital.
                                               Supports Extended VSPI and HSPI.
                                               Extended IO (using an ATMEGA2560).
-      The ESP32 in this setup should be thought of as the 'central MCU', that the platform can be built around, like computer architecture.

       Flexibility: The system is designed to be highly flexible, so that input/output/calculations of all kinds can be turned on/off for different use cases, including simply returning calculated results from programmable matrix as zero's and one's over the serial for another system to read.